 - On the other hand, adding new products to the existing factories is difficult, because the Abstract Factory interface uses a fixed set of products that can be created.
 That is why adding a new product would mean extending the factory interface, which involves changes in the Abstract Factory class and all its subclasses.

-We should use the Abstract Factory Design Pattern When?
+When to use Abstract Factory Design Pattern?

 - The system needs to be independent from the way the products it works with are created.